Wings of Tatev & Tatev Monastery: Complete Guide

 The Gavazan: a medieval earthquake alarm

-Do not leave without finding the Gavazan, the cleverest thing at Tatev and the kind of detail a rushed tour skips.
+Don’t leave without finding the Gavazan, the cleverest thing at Tatev and the kind of detail a rushed tour skips.
 It’s an octagonal stone column about eight metres tall, erected around 900 and dedicated to the Holy Trinity, standing in the courtyard and topped with a carved khachkar (cross-stone).
 What makes it remarkable is hidden at the base: the column is set on a hinged, pivoting foot, so that under a light push - or the tremor of an earthquake - it leans, sways, and then rights itself.

-In effect the monks built a seismograph in stone more than a thousand years before the instrument was invented in the nineteenth century: a wobble of the Gavazan warned of coming tremors - no small thing in a region this seismic - and it is said to have shivered at the approach of hostile armies too.
+In effect the monks built a seismograph in stone more than a thousand years before the instrument was invented in the nineteenth century: a wobble of the Gavazan warned of coming tremors - no small thing in a region this seismic - and it’s said to have shivered at the approach of hostile armies too.
 A sundial gnomon on its southern face doubled its use.
 It’s a small grey pillar and it would be easy to walk past; don’t.
 Stand at it, picture a ninth-century monk watching it tilt, and Tatev stops being a pretty ruin and becomes a working mind.

 The Devil’s Bridge in the gorge below